+CATEGORY

-CATEGORY A series of related radiographic examinations that exemplify an area of the that
+A series of related radiographic examinations that exemplify an area of the Human body.

-Human body.
+CLINICAL EDUCATION

-CLINICAL The portion of the educational program conducted in a health care facility knowledge into cognitive, psychomotor and affective skills necessary for patient care.
+The portion of the educational program conducted in a health care facility that provides the opportunity for students to translate theoretical & practical knowledge into cognitive, psychomotor and affective skills necessary forpatient care.